Category: Children (5-11)

 Bookmark Reading Charity

-Requirements: 18+.
-Access to a PC laptop or Chromebook with a webcam and internet connection.
+Requirements: 18+ and living in the UK.
+Access to a PC., laptop, or Chromebook with a webcam and internet connection.
 Feel relatively comfortable in using technology.

 Expenses: No